katemhouston/movie-poster-genre/README.md

 The purpose of this project is to investigate how movie poster design has shifted over time and, more specifically, how this impacts the ability of a CNN to predict genres over time.

 This is interesting because movie posters are a very persuasive element of a firm’s advertising efforts.
 Designs utilize specific design elements, such as coloring, typography, and layout, to portray the film in a static way.
 These choices usually correspond to genre, but also undergo many shifts throughout time.
 For example, in the 1980s posters typically took on a minimalist approach, while the 2000s saw the rise of franchise cinema and digital aesthetics.
-I am really curious to see how these shifts have impacted a model’s ability to generalize over time, and which genres have stayed consistent over different eras.
+We are curious to see how these shifts have impacted a model’s ability to generalize over time, and which genres have stayed consistent over different eras.

 Multiclassification genre prediction for movie posters using CNNs has been done many times before.
 However, all of the prior work uses random train/validation/test splits that don’t consider the sequential structure of the data.
 There aren’t any existing studies that test whether a model trained on posters from one decade generalizes to another.
 The novel aspect seeks to investigate whether a multiclass model trained on one decade’s posters can accurately predict genres from another decade’s posters.

 ## Data Overview
 The movie_posters-100k dataset is a collection of movie posters spawning across 19 genres.
 The dataset can be accessed via HuggingFace's `Datasets` library.
 For the purpose of this project, we have chosen to only use movies released from 1980 onward.
 The images are 3x224x224 numpy arrays.
 An example notebook with data loaders is provided in `notebooks/demo.ipynb`.